kadowki/responsive-design-tool/README.markdown

 http://mattkersley.com/responsive?google.com

 ## modification
-For aesethetic purposes, some things have been modified for this fork.
+For aesthetic purposes, some things have been modified for this fork.
 All credits go to Matt Kersley for coding, design, etc. Thanks for letting us fork this!